mayakraft/Pomodoro/readme.md

 # i ♥ pomodoro

-* screen starts dark & lightens over the next 25 min
+* screen lightens over a 25 min period
-* local notification alert if app is in the background
+* break time notification if the app is in the background
-* break for as long as you want, touch screen to restart
+* touch screen to restart